7 Ways a Business Savings Account Can Improve Your Cash Flow

-Creating a dedicated business saving account is a great way to start building funds for emergencies or other business goals.
-Business savings accounts are Federal Deposit Insurance Corporation (FDIC)-insured to keep your money safe and offer higher interest rates to help grow your balances.
+Creating a dedicated business savings account is a great way to start building funds for emergencies, taxes, and other business goals.
+Business savings accounts are Federal Deposit Insurance Corp.
+(FDIC)-insured to keep your money safe and offer higher interest rates to help grow your balances.
 Without a savings account to separate your savings from your working capital, you’ll risk mismanaging your business resources.

 We look at seven business savings account benefits below.